AI-paca/HP-EliteBook-840-G5-Sequoia/README.md

 - don't forget to be careful with [platform info](https://dortania.github.io/OpenCore-Install-Guide/config-laptop.plist/kaby-lake.html#platforminfo)
 - use the space bar in the loader if you don't see something

 <br>P.S.
 I will add the fixed EFI working for my screen in another thread.
 There I'm also going to change PNLF for my screen, mark the fn keys a bit differently (probably they are no longer detected correctly in all systems after the next bios update).
-How to fix the camera doesn't bother me yet, microphone, sound and bluetooth work, that's enough for me (I'll try to fix it, but no promises).
-I will also try to upgrade to 4.1 and will report here about the results.
+Although your system will see the updates, you will not be able to install them due to the Wi-Fi kext.